Big Data in Healthcare Isn’t Enough – Small Data Is The Answer

 Our patented Invoice ROI™ technology identifies the significant cost savings available in your small data to achieve unparalleled savings for your hospital in real time.
 Combining line item details with other data inputs, we identify trends, variations, quality and utilization improvement opportunities.

-Take a deep dive into the small data in your supply chain
+Take a deep dive into your supply chain

 Research suggests that declining profit margins as a direct result of supply chain inefficiencies will continue to present major challenges for US health systems throughout the year.
 As the supply chain is expected to overtake labor costs as the #1 cost in US healthcare, implementing cost savings initiatives is critical.

-Analyzing your small data by benchmarking can help your hospital to identify hidden cost savings.
+Analyzing your line item spend by benchmarking can help your hospital to identify hidden cost savings.

 Our unique approach at VIE Healthcare, analyzes not only your top 100 vendors, but the top 101-1000 vendors to ensure accurate benchmarking.
 Analyzing the small data in this “middle space” enables us to uncover dramatic cost savings in your hospital supply chain with the following strategies: